 I had a baby, could barely walk and was completely exhausted.
 I was in no mood or position to cook.
-Luckily a very smart cousin of mine, who had two kids prior, thought that a gift card to my favourite restaurant would be the perfect baby gift…and boy was it ever!
+Luckily a very smart cousin of mine, who had two kids prior, bought me a gift card to my favorite restaurant – fantastic gift!
 Not only did it get me out of the house for the very first time (I decided to call for pick-up to force myself to leave the confines of my couch), but it also took some major stress away from coming up with a healthy meal for a few nights.
-In hindsight, I wish I had asked for more of these for my baby shower as they would have been extremely helpful during that first few months after the baby is born.
+In hindsight, I wish I had asked for more of these for my baby shower as they would have been extremely helpful during that first few months after the baby was born.

 Register for Grocery Delivery Service Cards

 Again, another gift card I wish I put on my gift registry.
 My mom (Kook 1) – from experience – realized how challenged I would be consuming healthy food, or just any food, so she purchased a grocery delivery gift card for me and my husband.
 From the comfort of my home, I was able to go online and have groceries delivered to my door so that I didn’t have scrounge for food in our stark cupboards.
 One great thing was being able to buy the easy fresh meals that are already prepared and a bit healthier than the endless pizzas we faced on so many days.